 - Sales Tax As previously discussed revenues are projected to decrease by \$9.2M due to the impact of COVID-19 stay home order and the closure of so many businesses within the City.
-Based on actual revenues received through June 2020 (\$33.6M), it is clear the City will not receive the adjusted budget amount of \$37.2M in FY 2019/2020.
+Based on actual revenues received through April 2020 (\$21M), it is clear the City will not receive the adjusted budget amount of \$36.3M in FY 2019/2020.
 Therefore, FY 2020/2021 has a more conservative estimate of \$28M.
 Staff will continue to work with HdL to monitor the sales tax trends in the City on a quarterly basis. - Business License Tax (includes Cannabis Tax and Comm/Ind Dev Tax) This revenue source is expected to decrease by \$8.5M because it is calculated based on businesses gross receipts from the prior year and new development within the City.
 As indicated previously, with the number of businesses, hotels, shopping malls, etc. that have been impacted by closures and layoffs, it is anticipated that many local businesses will experience a decline in business revenue from the period of March December 2020.
 Community Development also projects a 50% or \$1.3M decline in the commercial/industrial development tax. - Other Tax including Transient Occupancy Tax (TOT) TOT is estimated to decrease by \$4.4M or 50.7%.
-Prior to COVID-19 the City was receiving an average monthly TOT remittance of \$736K, this revenue dropped down to \$272K in March and just \$86K in May.
+Based on recent fiscal year to date information, approximately 75% of the City's hotels have reported \$0 TOT for the month of March.
+Prior to COVID-19 the City was receiving an average monthly TOT remittance of \$736K, this revenue dropped down to \$436K in February and just \$21K in March.
 It is also not clear today how long it will take the travel industry to rebound and for the local hotels to reopen their doors.
 This revenue will continue to be monitored monthly to determine if further budget adjustments will be needed.
 The other tax reported on this line item is Franchise Tax which has an estimated revenue reduction of \$425K. - Utility Users' Tax (UUT) UUT is estimated to decline by \$2.5M over last fiscal year's adjusted budget.
-This revenue source experienced a 10% decline in revenues for utility usage in the month of March 2020 and has continued to decline slightly through June 2020.
+This revenue source experienced a 10% decline in revenues for utility usage in the month of March 2020 and that number is expected to double for the month or April.
 As large retail businesses, fitness centers, office buildings, and hotels start to reopen this revenue will be reviewed monthly and adjusted if necessary.

-Charges for Services and Fines & Forfeitures are estimated to decrease by \$1.6M and \$1.2M respectively.
-Community Development/Planning, Recreation and ambulance fees have reported decreases in revenues for the month of April 2020 and May 2020 and the reduction is likely to continue until the City becomes fully operational once again.
+Charges for Services and Fines & Forfeitures are estimated to decrease by \$1.5M and \$1.2M respectively.
+Community Development/Planning, Recreation and ambulance fees have reported decreases in revenues for the month of April 2020 and the reduction is likely to continue until the City becomes fully operational once again.
 Fines and forfeitures are estimated to decline due to a decrease in citations issued for vehicle code fines and court fines.